-Physical abuse is deliberately physically hurting a child.
-It may involve hitting, pinching, shaking, throwing, poisoning, burning or scalding, drowning, suffocating, or otherwise causing physical harm to a child.
-Physical abuse can happen in any family, but children may be more at risk if their parents have problems with drugs, alcohol and mental health, or if they live in a home where domestic abuse happens.
-Physical harm may also be caused when a parent or carer fabricates the symptoms of, or deliberately induces, illness in a child.
+'A form of abuse which may involve hitting, shaking, throwing, poisoning, burning or scaling, drowning, suffocating or otherwise causing physical harm to a child.
+Physical harm may also be caused when a parent or carer fabricates the symptoms of, or deliberately induces, illness in a child.'
+(Working Together to Safeguard Children, 2018; Department for Education).

-The following may be indicators of physical abuse
+The following may be indicators of physical abuse:

-- Injuries not consistent with the explanation given for them - Injuries that occur in places not normally exposed to falls, rough games, etc - Injuries that have not received medical attention - Reluctance to change for, or participate in, games or swimming - Repeated urinary infections or unexplained tummy pains - Bruises on babies, bites, burns, fractures etc which do not have an accidental explanation - Cuts/scratches/substance abuse
+- Injuries not consistent with the explanation given for them - Injuries that occur in places not normally exposed to falls, rough games, etc. - Injuries that have not received medical attention - Reluctance to change for, or participate in, games or swimming - Repeated urinary infections or unexplained tummy pains. - Bruises on babies, bites, burns, fractures etc. which do not have an accidental explanation. - Cuts/scratches/substance abuse.